 IMO – Besides drivers tuning you out because you are smaller thus no danger to them I personally cannot tell if oncoming rider has hi-vis on or not until he is side on to me.
 Bikes conceal most of the rider behind screens or the glare from the headlight makes it impossible to see the chest area.
 Bright colours get blended in to the urban noise of signs and lights especially so depending on angle of sun.
 Some info here.

 2. White Helmet.
 3 points.
 A study in New Zealand showed riders with a white helmet 24% less likely to be involved in multi-vehicle accident.
-Test this next time you are on the road, look at other riders and note how much white helmets stand out.

 3. Brightly coloured jacket.
 2 points.